Hunga Tonga–Hunga Haʻapai: 2014–2015 eruption

-In November–December 2014, volcanic plumes and a series of earthquakes at volcanoes occurred north of Tonga for several weeks, indicating resumed volcanic activity in the area.

 A new eruption began at Hunga Tonga–Hunga Haʻapai on 19 December 2014.
 Local fishermen reported a tall white steam plume rising from the ocean over the undersea volcanic mount.
 Satellite images taken on December 29 showed the eruption continuing, with a smoke and ash plume rising from the site, and discolored seawater (possibly caused by smoke and ash released below the surface, or by disturbance of the seabed).
 The eruption continued into 2015, with a tall ash cloud rising 3 km into the sky on 6 January 2015.

 The eruption entered a new stage on 11 January 2015, when the volcano began sending ash plumes as high as 9 km into the sky.
 An Air New Zealand flight on 12 January had to be diverted to Samoa, while a number of other flights between New Zealand and Tonga were cancelled.
-An ash plume reached 4.5 km on January 13.
+An ash plume reached 4.5 km on 13 January.
 Officials identified two vents, one on Hunga Haʻapai and another about 100 m offshore and underwater.
 Large rocks and wet, dense ash were being ejected up to 400 m into the air.
 By 16 January, a new island had been formed by the explosion.
 Tongan officials estimated the new island to be 1 km wide, 2 km long, and 100 m high, although geologists said the new island would probably exist only a few months until ocean waves wore it down.
 Ash and acid rain were falling in an area about 10 km from the new island, and Hunga Tonga and Hunga Haʻapai had both been denuded of vegetation.
 Despite the volcano's eruption, which was spewing a steam cloud 1 km into the air, international flights to Tonga resumed on 16 January, as volcano and aviation experts deemed the eruption no longer a threat to airliners.